enzolutions/backbone.drupal/README.md

    }
 ```

-- Entities: Enable to create to generic REST End point in Drupal to fetch list of Users, Nodes and Views
+- Entities: Enable to create to generic REST End point in Drupal to fetch list of Users, Nodes and Views.

 **REST**: Integration with Services Server type REST

 # ToDo